We don't need startups, we need Digital-Mittelstand

 The authors examples of “Digital Mittelstand” companies are not businesses at all but tiny “creator economy” side projects.

-These do not scale to 30% of GDP in the same way high value B2B industrial equipment does.
+These do not scale to 30% of GDP in the same way high value B2B industrial equipment does (in manufacturing you happily pay $100,000 for a piece of machinery because it can turn inputs into more valuable outputs at scale).

 Instead of coming up with incorrect ideas about what the government should “encourage” from the top down, what if European elites focused on cooperating more with their neighbors to open more opportunities and meanwhile let the peasants (the market) figure out the most productive and profitable uses of their time.